 Research students are encouraged to play a full and active role in relation to the wide range of research activities undertaken within the School and there are many resources available including:

-The School has current collaborative partnerships with the NIH National Cancer Institute (Washington) and the Princess Margaret Cancer Centre (Toronto), together with developing relationships with international institutions in the Middle East, such as Hashemite University (Zarqa, Jordan).
-In addition, some of our current students conduct the majority of their research abroad (currently US and China) with supervisors from both QUB and the external institution.
+The School has current collaborative partnerships with the NIH National Cancer Institute (Washington) and the Princess Margaret Cancer Centre (Toronto), together with developing relationships with international institutions in the Middle East (e.g. Hashemite University, Zarqa, Jordan) and China (e.g. China Medical University, Shenyang).
+In addition, some of our current students conduct the majority of their research abroad (e.g. US, China, India, Dubai) with named supervisors from both QUB and the external institution.
 The School also supports short-term research training opportunities for its postgraduate students in the groups of international collaborators; these enriching experiences not only benefit the project but provide valuable insight into research in a global context.

-The global burden of cancer is increasing and incidence is expected to be 15 million new diagnoses each year by 2020.
-The Centre for Cancer Research and Cell Biology (CCRCB) is attuned to this global health issue and specialises in integrating academic discovery, industrial/commercial enterprise and innovative health care practice to promote effective delivery of precision cancer medicine, to improve patient health and outcomes, generate wealth and alleviate suffering.
-CCRCB has established successful multi-disciplinary teams focusing on cancers of Gastrointestinal, Prostate, Breast and Ovarian origin.
+The global burden of cancer is increasing with incidence now at 15 million new diagnoses each year.
+The Patrick G Johnston Centre for Cancer Research (PGJCCR) is attuned to this global health issue and specialises in integrating academic discovery, industrial/commercial enterprise and innovative health care practice to promote effective delivery of precision cancer medicine, to improve patient health and outcomes, generate wealth and alleviate suffering.
+PGJCCR has established successful multi-disciplinary teams focusing on cancers of Gastrointestinal, Prostate, Breast and Ovarian origin.
 Each team incorporates disease-specialist clinicians, accredited molecular pathology expertise bringing affiliated biobank tissue repositories, and academics skilled in the art of (i) biomarker discovery and bioinformatics, (ii) biological investigation and therapeutic development, and (iii) the prosecution of early-phase translation-driven clinical trials.
 Our significant success has resulted from a strong team-based approach.